othomantegazza/eda-class/readme.md

 install.packages("tidyverse")
 ```

-If you get any error message :x:, we will fix it together :sparkler:.
+If you get any :x: error message, we will fix it together :sparkler:.

 Otherwise, [Rstudio :cloud: cloud](https://rstudio.cloud/) let's you run Rstudio in cloud computing.